Python Quick Start

 - The file name must be

-scf_bootstrapwithout extension- Python path must match the runtime version (using Python 3.10 here)
+scf_bootstrapwith no extension- The Python path needs to match the runtime version (here we use Python 3.10)

 chmod +x scf_bootstrap